Mohamed7Amr/Amazon/README.md

 # Foodics(Amazon) Project - UI Automated Tests
+# Important Note: Before trying to run the script or re-run the script, sign-in to amazon with username:"fihones827@mahmul.com" and password:"12345678", and delete any saved addresses from Account-settings.

 This repository will be used to create and execute automated tests to the Foodics-Amazon Project.
 To be able to do that, below we can find some insights about: